buildpacks/spec/wip/examples.md

 In <launch>/ruby.toml, the buildpack notes the installed version of ruby.

-In <launch>/gems.toml, the buildpack notes a checksum of Gemfile.lock.
+In <launch>/gems.toml, the buildpack notes a checksum of <app>/Gemfile.lock.

 In launch.toml, the buildpack writes a web process type that runs the app.